renepacchaux/huntington-bank-pavilion/README.md

 #### Process

 Previous design decisions were unavailable to us.
-To take a status snapshot of our thinking, we proceeded to let loose on paper.
+We took a status snapshot of our thinking on loose leaf paper.

 At first glance, it seemed that the previous design likely included the use of a template, to a large extent.
 As a result, any search engine algorithm would seem to put forth scattered results.